It is easy to make claims about providing quality care.

 Middlesex Hospital voluntarily participates in NSQIP, a nationally validated, risk adjusted surgical outcomes program with a goal of measuring and improving surgical care.
 Although NSQIP does not publish actual report cards to the public, Middlesex was notified that for 2019, we received exemplar status for achieving low rates of morbidity and complications for all surgical procedures, including low rates of postoperative infections.

 The Joint Commission on the Accreditation of Healthcare (TJC) is an organization that provides hospitals with an opportunity to be voluntarily evaluated for Accreditation.
 Accreditation is an intensive review that deems a hospital as meeting all standards of excellence in patient care.

 The TJC is authorized by CMS to provide deemed status for financial reimbursement and is also a designation that serves as an assurance to the public that care is safe.

 TJC Quality Check site is available to the public.
 We encourage you to visit this site to see the Quality Report for Middlesex.

 Leapfrog was established in 2000 by a large consortium of employers and purchasers of healthcare.
 It is a national nonprofit organization with the mission of triggering giant leaps forward in the safety, quality, and affordability of U.S. health care by using transparency to support informed healthcare decisions and promote high value care.

 More About Leapfrog

-Middlesex was, historically, a Leapfrog Hospital, achieving scores of A. Our scores have fluctuated between B and C when not applying and an A one year without replying.
+Middlesex was, historically, a Leapfrog Hospital, achieving scores of A. Our scores have fluctuated between B and C when not applying and an A one year without reapplying.
 We have made the decision, effective August 2020, to once again complete an application.
+Middlesex received an A for Spring 2021.
 We will look forward to ultimately achieving a consistent A score on an annual basis.